 The best submissions will discuss examples of how the applicant’s parent(s) have made sacrifices to help the applicant succeed in life.
 Examples can include but are not limited to, driving the applicant to after-school activities, buying a present for the student that helped them discover their passion, or sending the student to a new school to enhance their learning.

 - The scholarship is open to any current high school senior, college student, or graduate student who is a legal resident of the United States residing in one of the 50 states or the District of Columbia and who is enrolled in a two to a five-year post-secondary institution for the spring 2021 semester.

 - Employees of Capital Family & Divorce Law Group, their immediate families (children, parents, siblings, and spouses), and persons living in the same households of such individuals (whether related or not), are not eligible to apply.

 - Candidates for the Selfless Parent Scholarship should have a minimum GPA of 3.0 or higher and be in good overall academic standing.

 - The candidate must submit a 750-1,000 word essay response to the prompt: Discuss how your parent has made sacrifices for you or has otherwise shown selflessness to help you succeed in life.
 How did those sacrifices directly benefit you?

 - The candidate must submit a professional resumé that lists their experience, both professional and academic.

-- The candidate must submit an official transcript from their current school.
-First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, as well as their most recent official transcript from their prior school.
-High school students must also submit proof of acceptance to their college or university with their transcript.
+- The candidate must submit a transcript from their current school.
+High school students must also submit proof of acceptance to their college or university with their high school transcript.